 Beth Weinman: That's a tough question.
 I mean, if FDA didn't want to appeal, I don't know if DOJ would bring it forward.
 Maybe.
 Look, Klein conspiracy is a very often used charge, and it's a very important charge to the government.
 For that reason, maybe it would be worth appealing.
 On the other hand, this is a very specific set of circumstances that may be unlikely to reappear.
 And, again, like you said, because the FDA has sort of fixed the problem with respect to regulating entities like NECC, I'm not sure how much it's a problem for the Agency that this decision has come down.
 So I'm not really sure.
 I'm not always the best predictor.
 I guess we'll see what happens.

 I think we're going to have to stop there because we're out of time, but thanks for tuning in to our podcast, Non-binding Guidance, brought to you by our FDA regulatory attorneys and the life sciences practice at Ropes & Gray.
-For more information about our practice or other topics of interest to life sciences companies, please visit our FDA regulatory and life sciences practice page at www.ropesgray.com.
-You can also subscribe to Non-binding Guidance and other RopesTalk podcasts in Ropes & Gray's podcast newsroom on our website or by searching for "Ropes & Gray podcasts" in iTunes or Google play.
+For more information about our practice or other topics of interest to life sciences companies, please visit our FDA regulatory practice page at www.ropesgray.com.
+You can also subscribe to Non-binding Guidance and other RopesTalk podcasts in Ropes & Gray's podcast newsroom on our website or by searching for "Ropes & Gray podcasts" in Apple or Spotify.
 Thanks again for listening.